jeremyhsimons/ci_pp5_fixit/README.md

 </details>

 #### Navbar
-* Always appears at the top of the page.
+* A component that is reused at the top of every page.
 * Contains links to all the most important parts of the site.
 * Is fully responsive and adjusts to hamburger menu/icons on smaller screens.
 * User stories covered: 7, 9